 Lumex LEDs come in over 800 styles.
-Each family of products is designed with actual use needs in mind and as such they are made for specific uses.
-The main features in each family are clearly stated so that you can take advantage of them in your product deign and production.
+Each family of products is designed with actual usage needs in mind and as such they are made for specific uses.
+The main features in each family are clearly stated so that you can take advantage of them in your product design and production.

-Solid state devices such as Lumes LEDs are very reliable and will outlive the intended life of any equipment they are incorporated with.
+Solid state devices such as Lumex LEDs are very reliable and will outlive the intended life of any equipment they are designed into.
 On the other hand, if they are misused or powered the wrong way they last but only a few seconds.
 The limits are:

-LEDs re sensitive to ambient heat.
-If the abmient temperture (around and on the case of the device) exceeds +25˚C, then the ability of the device to support the rated power will decline by the specified mW or mA per each degree centigrade.
+- Power Derating over +25˚C: LEDs are sensitive to ambient heat.
+If the ambient temperature (around and on the case of the device) exceeds +25˚C, then the ability of the device to support the rated power will decline by the specified mW or mA per each degree centigrade.

-This value states the maximum continuous forward current the device should be driven with.
+- Continuous Forward Current: This value states the maximum continuous forward current with which the device should be driven.
 Typically life deterioration is not as severe if overrating is not more than 20% of stated value.
 Any overrating past 20% will reduce operating life and in time light efficiency and output.

-Most devices are rated under 10µS pulse 10% dut cycle pulsing.
+- Peak Forward Pulsed Current: Most devices are rated under 10µS pulse 10% duty cycle pulsing.
 If values for other pulsing rates are designed please contact Lumex directly.

-This is the color of the epoxy lens when device is not powered.
+- Epoxy Color: This is the color of the epoxy lens when the device is not powered.
 The epoxy color must be neutral or complimentary to the light source color to allow light to come through.
-Combinations of coloring and diffusant chemicals are added to a basically crystal clear epoxy reins to produce four types of lenses.
+Combinations of coloring and diffusing chemicals are added to a basically crystal clear epoxy reins to produce four types of lenses.

 - Colored and diffused